bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 There’s tons of foundational startup sales resources out there ([Founding Sales](https://www.foundingsales.com/) was my bible), but the same just doesn't exist for fundraising.
 Fundraising ops seems to be lore, passed down across startup whisper networks.

 So, I’m sharing with you the lessons I’ve learned on how to engineer a competitive fundraise process with investors.
-This post is for first-time, underdog and underrepresented founders who may have odds stacked against them without a built-in investor network, vocabulary, and resources.
+This post is for first-time, underdog and underrepresented founders raising a pre-seed or seed, and who may have odds stacked against them without a built-in investor network, vocabulary and resources.
 (Female founders raised just [2%](https://www.bloomberg.com/news/articles/2022-01-11/women-founders-raised-just-2-of-venture-capital-money-last-year) of VC funding, and Black founders receive only [1%](https://www.accenture.com/us-en/insights/technology/black-founders) last year.)
 I also hope that experienced founders can take something away.

 The ten lessons:
 1. [Qualify the “right” investors for your startup.](#1-qualify-the-right-investors-for-your-startup)